GiovanniBussi/macports-ci/README.md

 Put the following commands in your `.travis.yml` file:

-     - export COLUMNS=80
      - curl -LO https://raw.githubusercontent.com/GiovanniBussi/macports-ci/master/macports-ci
-     - chmod +x ./macports-ci
-     - ./macports-ci install
+     - source ./macports-ci install
-     - PATH="/opt/local/bin:$PATH"

-If you prefer, you can directly include the `./macports-ci` file in your github repository.
+If you prefer, you can directly include the `macports-ci` file in your github repository.
 However, I recommend always using `curl -LO` to obtain the latest version.
-Setting the number of columns with `export COLUMNS=80` is required for MacPorts to be able to download some distfiles.

-**Notice that as of April 30, 2018 it is possible to source the `macports-ci` script and avoid setting the `COLUMNS` variable.
-See also notes below.**
+Notice that in the original version of this script it was necessary to also set some enviroment variables (`COLUMNS` and `PATH`).
+In case you execute the script in the old way (`./macports-ci`) or in case you execute it in a separate shell you might have to take care of these variables.
+See notes below.

-The `./macports-ci install` script can be run with a few options:
+The `source macports-ci install` script can be run with a few options:

      --prefix=/other/prefix
          Install MacPorts in a different location.
 Default is `/opt/local`.